Growing Apple Trees in Pots | Apple Tree Care in a Container

 Watering

-Growing apple trees in pots require regular watering, especially in the first year.
+Growing apple trees in pots requires regular watering, especially in the first year.
 Water deeply to promote the formation of healthy roots.
 And reduce watering in winter.

-Commonly the apple trees growing in containers die due to root rot in waterlogged soil and excess and frequent watering, so avoid this.
+Apple trees growing in containers commonly die due to root rot in waterlogged soil and excess and frequent watering, so avoid this.
 In any case, prevent the chances of overwatering the plant again and again.

 Also, avoid overhead watering, as wetting the foliage favors the growth of powdery mildew.